arogachev/yii2-many-to-many/README.md

-                    'ownAttribute' => 'test_id', // Name of the column in junction table that represents current model 'relatedModel' => User::className(), // Related model class 'relatedAttribute' => 'user_id', // Name of the column in junction table that represents related model 'fillingRoute' => 'tests/default/update', // Full route name (including module id if it's inside module) for auto filling editable attribute with existing data.
-You can also pass array of routes.
+                    'ownAttribute' => 'test_id', // Name of the column in junction table that represents current model 'relatedModel' => User::className(), // Related model class 'relatedAttribute' => 'user_id', // Name of the column in junction table that represents related model ],
-                ],
             ],
         ],